ElaMoscicka/Career-tips/README.md

 * Want to work at Microsoft?
 You need to read this: https://www.linkedin.com/posts/elamoscicka_want-to-work-at-microsoft-you-need-to-read-activity-6564764703942332416-OTkS/
 * Few websites where you can learn coding for FREE: https://www.linkedin.com/posts/elamoscicka_coding-udacity-coding-activity-6646317635426410496-_x8H/
 * Tips for contacting Recruiters directly: https://www.linkedin.com/posts/elamoscicka_recruiter-talentsourcer-dev-activity-6572015632433373184-duVp/
-* Remote onboarding?
-Here are 6 tips how to not go crazy: https://elaintech.com/2020/12/20/remote-onboarding-here-are-6-tips-how-to-not-go-crazy/
+* "Remote onboarding?
+Here are 6 tips how to not go crazy": https://elaintech.com/2020/12/20/remote-onboarding-here-are-6-tips-how-to-not-go-crazy/
 * "Hiring Managers, you're doing it wrong!": https://elaintech.com/2021/08/09/hiring-managers-youre-doing-it-wrong/
-* Red flags in a job interview: https://elaintech.com/2021/12/13/red-flags-in-a-job-interview/
+* "Red flags in a job interview": https://elaintech.com/2021/12/13/red-flags-in-a-job-interview/
+* "6 myths about contributing to open source": https://elaintech.com/2022/02/07/6-myths-about-contributing-to-open-source/
+* "5 biggest job seekers mistakes and how to avoid them": https://elaintech.com/2022/07/11/5-biggest-job-seekers-mistakes-and-how-to-avoid-them/

 ## Preparing for interviews💻